-- wood pieces – These are paint samples from a friend’s store.
+- wood pieces – Mine were paint samples from a friend’s store.

 - E6000 glue

-We had a lot of fun spreading these out to see how many words we could come up with.
+We started by just spreading out all our Scrabble tiles on the table.
+It was a lot of fun to see how many words we could come up with.
 Do you see any we missed?

 Let it snow!
 We just dream of snow here… or drive to Tahoe!

 After arranging and rearranging several times we glued down the tiles with E6000 glue.
 I wouldn’t recommend hot glue for these… especially if you’re selling them.
 After a while the tiles will pop off.
 But E6000 will hold down anything!
 Plus it’s nice that it doesn’t dry immediately.
 You’ll have a few minutes to adjust your letters.

 There was already a hole in one end of my wood slats.
 But I did drill tiny holes in the HUMBUG ornaments with my Dremel.